• Skip to primary navigation

 Close up of a single friand on a wooden board.

-A cheeky drizzle of dark chocolate over the top and you end up with these dainty cakes which would be at home in the best afternoon tea or even just popped into your kids’ lunchboxes for a little treat.
+A cheeky drizzle of dark chocolate over the top and you end up with these dainty cakes which would be at home in the best afternoon tea, enjoyed alongside your cup of tea or even just popped into your kids’ lunchboxes for a little treat.

 So delicious!